unicode-org/conformance/README.md

 ]
 ```

-The section *prereq* is run before this particular executor `cpp` is run under
+The section `prereq` is run before this particular executor `cpp` is run under
 `testdriver`.
-The value of `per_execution` deteremines how many tests are passed
+The value of `per_execution` determines how many tests are passed
 to a single instantiation of a test executor.

 To use quicker development mode, do the following:

-1. Clone run_config.json.
+1. Clone `run_config.json`.
 Include only the executors and/or components that are
    being developed.
 Also consider selecting only the ICU version or versions
    needed.

-1. Close one of the executions scripts to create a custom version.
+1. Clone one of the execution scripts to create a custom version.
 Change the
    reference from `run_config.json` to the modified version.
 Note
    that `export TEST_LIMIT=` may be changed to test a smaller set of cases.
 Note
    that this may also point to a custom directory for the output under the